A guide to exploring multicultural Singapore

 Discover a city that never stops evolving

 While Singapore celebrates its heritage, it also embraces the future.
 Nowhere is this more evident than Marina Bay, home to some of the city's most recognisable landmarks.
-The waterfront combines innovative architecture, public art, green spaces, and spectacular skyline views, creating a district that feels distinctly modern while remaining easy to explore on foot.
+The waterfront combines innovative architecture, public art, green spaces, spectacular skyline views, and even playful otters swimming, creating a district that feels distinctly modern while remaining easy to explore on foot.
 Gardens by the Bay, the Marina Bay waterfront, and the surrounding cultural institutions make this one of the city's most rewarding areas for sightseeing.

 For a different perspective, spend time around the Singapore River, where the city's trading history comes to life.
 Once the centre of Singapore's commercial activity, the river is now lined with restored warehouses, restaurants, riverside walkways, and historic landmarks.
 Walking along the waterfront offers an insight into how Singapore evolved from a trading port to a global city.